 RONDO

-ORGANIZATION GUIDE
+ORGANIZATIONS GUIDE

 This directory introduces people in the Twin Cities and surrounding suburbs to the Black/African/African American (“Black”) historic Rondo community.
-The larger community’s support of Rondo is important for addressing the profound harm caused by the construction of Interstate 94 in the 1950s and 60s, which disproportionately targeted the Rondo neighborhood—home to about 80% of St. Paul’s Black population at the time.
+The larger community’s support of Rondo is important for addressing the profound harm caused by the construction of Interstate 94 in the 1950s and 60s, which disproportionately targeted the Rondo neighborhood — home to about 80% of St. Paul’s Black population at the time.

 There is something for everyone in Rondo!